13 Sep 46%

 “Anything you want me to bring?
 Do you need food, or something?
 Sunshades, maybe?”

 “No, I’m good.
 Oh, wait.”
 I hadn’t thought of it earlier, but realized right at that moment that I felt guilty about involving her into the dangerous adventure again, which was about to get seriously more dangerous soon.
-I wanted to let Tia know what she’s getting into, and give her a way out, without being condescending or offensive.
-So I said the first suitable thing that came to mind.
+I wanted to let Tia know what she’s getting into, and give her a way out, without being condescending.
+So I said the first thing that came to mind.
 “Make sure you have enough room for a sniper rifle in your trunk.
 I’ll explain later.”
 Now that should get her thinking…

 “Ohka-a-ay….”
-Tia said doubtfully, but did not refuse my request, which was good enough for me.
+Tia said doubtfully, but did not refuse my request, which was good enough for now.
 At least she got the idea now that she would not be driving me to a picnic.
 And if she shows up – Tia would know she’s taking an unknown risk joining me again.

 Next order of business was a bit more difficult.
 I had a chat with the AI about secure communications that resulted in spinning up a sort of a virtual machine running modified Android AI OS (I suspect that alien AI didn’t like the name resemblance, but I might be reading too much into its voice).
 I installed Marc’s favourite secure messenger on it and initiated a voice call.
 I had to wait for a bit, but eventually Marc picked up.